kitikat818/Obscuris/README.md

 # Obscuris
-A mind-altering does of reality
+A mind-altering dose of reality